Kode/vscode-kore/README.md

-# Kinc extension
+# Kore extension

-This is the Kinc extension for Visual Studio Code.
+This is the Kore extension for Visual Studio Code.